“GPSI: Celebrating 44 Years of Leadership Lived, 1974 -2018”

 “GPSI: Celebrating 43 Years of Leadership Lived, 1974 -2017”

 Obtaining a GPSI internship is a competitive process.
 If you are selected to be a GPSI intern by a participating agency, you will have the opportunity for a long-term (up to 21 months) internship with outstanding benefits.

-At this time, GPSI applications are being accepted for fall 2017 internships which will begin on August 16, 2017.
-The deadline for GPSI file completion to be eligible for second round interviews that will be conducted in mid September is August 31, 2017.
+At this time, GPSI applications are being accepted for fall 2017 late round internships which will begin in October or November, 2017.
+The deadline for GPSI file completion to be eligible for late round interviews that will be conducted in mid September is August 31, 2017.
 However, the application must be submitted by August 25.

 Please be aware that selection for a GPSI internship is through a very competitive process.
 Applying to the GPSI program does not guarantee an interview nor does obtaining an interview guarantee an internship.